 steep and still—no turning back.

-And as I wandered deep inside
+I hesitated deep inside

-I slipped, and struggled with my pride,
+and slipped, and struggled with my pride,

-and reached for safety in the cracks,
+and reached for safety in the cracks.

 until the stone was bleached and pale,

-and steps began to blend with sky.
+and steps began to blend with sky

 Now the walls were smooth; a veil